Divorce can be hectic and overwhelming for everyone, especially when children are involved.

 Some examples of these rights include making decisions about schooling, health care, religion, or other specific matters.
 However, any kind of decision requires agreement from both parents.

-In most cases, joint physical and legal custody requires the child to spend at least 35% of their time with each parent in a one-week period.
-This calculation is based on a calendar week, which means that the child spends 7 days with each parent consecutively.
+In most cases, joint physical and legal custody requires the child to spend at least 35% of their time with each parent in one week.
+This calculation is based on a calendar week, which means that the child spends seven days with each parent consecutively.
 However, if there are extenuating circumstances, the judge has the ability to adjust this percentage.

 If you are interested in gaining physical or legal child custody in California, contact our firm at +1 (714) 491-2556.
 We are happy to assist you with your legal matter.